great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ### Determine your connection string

-The following code examples use a PostGreSQL connection string.
-A PostGreSQL connection string connects GX to the SQLite database.
+The following code examples use a SQLite connection string.
+A SQLite connection string connects GX to the SQLite database.

 The following code is an example of a PostgreSQL connection string format: